intel/tsffs/README.md

 easily fuzz things that are traditionally challenging to fuzz, like UEFI applications, bootloaders, kernel modules, firmware, and the like.

+The older proof of concept version of confuse is still available in the [intel Sandbox](https://github.com/intel-sandbox/tool.fuzzing.simics.simics-fuzzing/tree/main).

 - [Confuse: **CO**ntrolled **FU**zzing with **S**imics -- **E**nhanced](#confuse-controlled-fuzzing-with-simics----enhanced)
   - [Setup](#setup)
   - [Architecture](#architecture)